-Disruption of Private Equity by the Emergence of the Smart Contract Attorney: A smart contract is a computer code protocol using blockchain distributed ledger technology to execute transactions based on pre-defined parameters.
-At its core, a smart contract is not an agreement between parties memorialized in a document drafted by a lawyer but simply software code written by computer programmers.
-As such smart contracts are a software coding construct first and only peripherally refer to the legal construction of the underlying transaction relationship, that is, a smart contract is not a legally binding contract.
+Disruption of Private Equity by the Emergence of the Smart Contract Attorney: A smart contract is a computer code protocol that uses blockchain distributed ledger technology to execute transactions based on pre-defined parameters.
+At its core, a smart contract is not an agreement between parties memorialized in a document drafted by a lawyer, but simply software code written by computer programmers.
+As such, smart contracts are a software coding construct first and only peripherally refer to the legal construction of the underlying transaction relationship.
+In other words, a smart contract is not a legally binding contract.

-The Smart Investment Contract workflow facilitated by blockchain distributed ledger technology would proceed along these lines:
+The smart investment contract workflow, facilitated by blockchain distributed ledger technology, proceeds along these lines:

 (1) Issuers and investors agree on the terms of a sale with the offering deal terms acting as variables in the templates programmable smart investment contract.

-(2) Once the final terms are settled the smart investment contract is cryptographically signed by all parties with the final agreement terms encoded into a block on the distributed ledger.
+(2) When the final terms are settled, the smart investment contract is cryptographically signed by all parties, with the final agreement terms encoded into a block on the distributed ledger.

-(3) Upon the closing date the smart investment contract protocol initiates the exchange of cash and transfer of securities, each of which is recorded permanently on the blockchain.
+(3) Upon closing, the smart investment contract protocol initiates the exchange of cash and transfer of securities, each of which is recorded permanently on the blockchain.

-The new breed of programmer-attorney will be needed to translate dates, deal terms, share prices, and conversion/liquidation mechanics into effective building blocks of “if-then” while simultaneously generating an equivalent summary “term sheet” for establishing mutual assent to an offer.
-The merging of these two fields on this point and the entrepreneurship to support it is the first step in the chain of events needed to disrupt the private equity investment ecosystem.
-Prophecy, uttered from the mouth of blockchain technologists or otherwise, must always be fulfilled by the believers who catch the vision and then act.
+A new breed of programmer-attorney will be needed to translate dates, deal terms, share prices and conversion/liquidation mechanics into effective building blocks of “if-then” -- while simultaneously generating an equivalent summary “term sheet” for establishing mutual assent to an offer.
+The merging of these two fields, combined with the entrepreneurship to support it, are early steps in the chain of events that will disrupt the private equity investment ecosystem.
+Prophecy uttered from the mouths of blockchain technologists and investors, must always be fulfilled by the believers who catch the vision and then act.

-(2) digital signature procedures (E-SIGN Act and the Uniform Electronic Transaction Act provide legal basis for enforceability of digital signatures in most commercial transactions and efficacy to electronic records otherwise required to be in writing) and;
+(2) digital signature procedures (E-SIGN Act and the Uniform Electronic Transaction Act) provide a legal basis for enforceability of digital signatures in most commercial transactions to electronic records otherwise required to be in writing

-(3) immutable and verifiable recordation of performance of the parameters of the transaction on blockchain distributed ledger technology.
+(3) immutable and verifiable recording of performance of the parameters of the transaction on blockchain distributed ledger technology